- Date and Time

 Dr Jack Sargeant: Type 2 Diabetes in young adults: nuances and special considerations

-This talk will focus on the growing problem of type 2 diabetes in younger individuals, including adults under the age of 50 (early-onset adults type 2 diabetes).
-It will cover trends in the prevalence of early-onset adult type 2 diabetes over recent decades, the burden at an individual and societal level and existing research evidence of interventions/care approaches specifically in these younger individuals.
+This talk focused on the growing problem of type 2 diabetes in younger individuals, including adults under the age of 50 (early-onset adults type 2 diabetes).
+It covered trends in the prevalence of early-onset adult type 2 diabetes over recent decades, the burden at an individual and societal level and existing research evidence of interventions/care approaches specifically in these younger individuals.

 |Whilst fairly diverse Dr Jack Sargeant’s research interests share the common theme of the development, prevention and management of obesity and obesity-associated cardiometabolic conditions.
 He completed his PhD at Loughborough University under the primary supervision of Dr James King and working within the research group of Professor David Stensel.
 His PhD studies focussed on the impact of structured exercise on the development and management of non-alcoholic fatty liver disease and tissue-specific insulin sensitivity.
 He is currently a Researcher at the Diabetes Research Centre (University of Leicester) where he works closely with Professor Melanie Davies CBE and Professor Tom Yates as part of NIHR Leicester Biomedical Research Centre (BRC), and through which he is pleased to continue working closely with Dr King, Professor Stensel, and other colleagues at Loughborough University.
 He works on several projects including a £2.5million NIHR Programme Grant focussed on developing and testing a novel, tailored model of care for younger adults with type 2 diabetes.|